-In industries where there are large structures that require regular inspection and maintenance – think cell towers, wind turbines – or locations that are dangerous for people to go, e.g., pitched roofs or hazardous waste sites, drone inspection can be hugely valuable.
+In industries where there are large structures that require regular inspection and maintenance – think cell towers, wind turbines – or locations that are dangerous for people to access, e.g., pitched roofs or hazardous waste sites, drone inspection can be hugely valuable.

 Drone inspection is more cost-effective than using ground crews or traditional aviation methods such as survey via helicopter.
 You can get clear 360-degree assessments remotely, then zero in for granular inspections where indicated.
 For example, a drone can hover around the outside of a support beam or cement pour to check for movement, cracks or other problems.